USS Whipple (FF-1062): Transfer to Mexico

 Whipple was decommissioned on 14 February 1992 and struck from the Naval Vessel Register on 11 January 1995.
 She was subsequently donated to the Mexican Navy and renamed ARM Mina (F-214).

+In popular culture

+Whipple appeared in Season 4, Episode 23, of Hawaii Five-O (1968 TV series), titled, "Follow the White Brick Road," as the fictional USS John Haskell.